Bob Humid: Album releases

-Five years after his debut album "Twisted Repairs" Bob Humid has changed his look at Electronic Music.
-"Second Wind Phenomenon" is a mature musical oeuvre that combines elements of Soundtrack, Science-Fiction, Psychedelia, IDM, Drill'n'Bass and Radioplays.
-Being a real concept-album, inspired a lot by the way Bands like Godley & Creme, The Legendary Pink Dots or Coil (band) produced their albums, it is very diverse and eclectical while slightly touching all kind of musical styles.
-The production defines the limits of what is possible in modern music-production as up to date.
-It features binaural microphoning-techniques and a lot of unusual vocal production.
+Five years after his debut album "Twisted Repairs" Bob Humid has changed his look at electronic music.
+"Second Wind Phenomenon" is a mature musical oeuvre that combines elements of soundtrack, science fiction, psychedelia, IDM, drill'n'bass and radioplays.
+Being a real concept album, inspired a lot by the way bands like Godley & Creme, The Legendary Pink Dots or Coil (band) produced their albums, it is very diverse and eclectic, touching many musical styles.
+The production defines the limits of what is possible in modern music production.
+It features binaural microphoning techniques and a lot of unusual vocal production.
 Along the participants we find the names of Holger Czukay (Can), Igor Sirodzha, Coloma, twila.too and Carla Subito (Fetisch Park).
 The CD Extra-Zone of the CD-version (a double-vinyl version is available) contains a XviD-version of "Angst", a 16mm short-movie by filmmaker Alexander Gerdes for whom Bob Humid has written the soundtrack and score.
-The idea of the album-artwork was strongly inspired by the psychedelia-art of Heinz Edelmann who was responsible for the pop-art-look in Yellow Submarine (film).
+The idea of the album artwork was strongly inspired by the psychedelia art of Heinz Edelmann, who was responsible for the pop-art look in Yellow Submarine.